Planning: Setting a course of action to achieve a desired Goal. Your 'Plan' is that course of action

 Well, for one project, Schedule could be the most critical.
 We would say this is a "Time Driven" project.
 For another project the Quality might be most critical, making this project "Quality Driven".
 Time and Quality are 2 of the project management knowledge areas.

 Secondly, evaluate the 'climate'.
 Consider the political climate, decision makers' preferences, constraints.
 Look at the section about 'Who? - Stakeholders'.
 Have frequent planning review meetings to ensure you have continued buy-in and that all Key Stakeholders understand what your project is doing.
 Also look at constraints that will affect your plan.
 In addition, work from a checklist of things not-to-forget.
-A list of possible constraints is found here, along with a sample checklist of things not-to-forget.
+A list of possible constraints is found by clicking here, along with a sample checklist of things not-to-forget.

 Also think about the available information that will help you plan.
 Don't "re-invent the wheel".
 Instead look at past projects for lessons learned.
 Consider existing drawings, sketches, maps, calendars, files, specifications, field notes, safety minutes, observations, any other past document that can provide useful information for your plan.
 Again, consult your Stakeholders who might have useful information and opinions for your plan.